BhimSingh-cloudEr/VPC_Distributed_Across_AZ/Readme.md

-# Rreadme

-# Architecture Diagram

-Create a simple text or graphical representation of the architecture, illustrating:

-VPC: Central element with CIDR 192.168.0.0/26.
-Subnets: Public and private subnets across AZs ap-south-1a and ap-south-1b.
-Instances: Represented within the public and private subnets.
-Gateways: Internet Gateway attached to the VPC and NAT Gateway within the public subnet.

 ##### Here's a README file for creating the VPC, subnets, instances, internet gateway, NAT gateway, and associated Terraform code for deployment in AWS.
 It also covers storing the Terraform code on GitHub.